 Most program administrators hold at least a bachelor's degree in project management, event management, or a related discipline.
 You must have prior experience in a similar role.
 Skills like interpersonal, time management, communication, prioritization, organization, attention to detail, leadership, problem-solving, and decision-making are essential for success in this job.
 You must be familiar with project management principles.
 The salary of program administrators varies from $40,000 to $88,000, with an average of $59,457 annually.

 There is more than meets the eye when it comes to being a program administrator.
 For example, did you know that they make an average of $25.25 an hour?
 That's $52,530 a year!

 Between 2018 and 2028, the career is expected to grow 5% and produce 18,200 job opportunities across the U.S.

 There are certain skills that many program administrators have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, speaking skills and compassion.
+We discovered that a lot of resumes listed multitasking skills, analytical skills and problem-solving skills.

 Choosing the right major is always an important step when researching how to become a program administrator.
 When we researched the most common majors for a program administrator, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on program administrator resumes include associate degree degrees or doctoral degree degrees.
+Other degrees that we often see on program administrator resumes include associate degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become a program administrator.
 In fact, many program administrator jobs require experience in a role such as administrative assistant.
-Meanwhile, many program administrators also have previous career experience in roles such as program coordinator or internship.
+Meanwhile, many program administrators also have previous career experience in roles such as internship or program coordinator.